 - Complete the physics sequence.

-- Take an upper-division science course (biology, chemistry or physics) fall and spring semester of their senior year
+- Take an upper-division science course (biology, chemistry or physics) fall and spring semesters of their senior year.

 If a student who has been accepted into Saint Louis University School of Medicine through participation in the Medical Scholars Program should decide to apply to other medical schools, this early acceptance will be withdrawn.
 If such a student wishes to be reconsidered for admission to the Saint Louis University School of Medicine, they may follow the regular application process.

 There is some variability in coursework in terms of course numbers and timing.
 Specific core courses and timing may vary by college or school.
 Students work with their primary academic advisor to establish an appropriate course of study.

 |BIOL 1260||General Biology: Transformations of Energy and Matter||3|

 |CHEM 2420||Organic Chemistry 2||3|